rlk/GLFundamentals/README.md

         GLfloat to_radians(GLfloat degrees)

-- Convent an angle in radians to an angle in degrees.
+- Convert an angle in radians to an angle in degrees.

         GLfloat to_degrees(GLfloat radians)